dustinpfister/blog_posts/_posts/js-javascript-style.md

 ## 3 - Conclusion

-The javaScript style api might be fun to play with when it comes to just making quick examples that make use of the style api to move elements around the page.
+The javaScript style API might be fun to play with when it comes to just making quick examples that make use of the style api to move elements around the page.
 However when it comes to doing anything flashy there are better options for doing so such as the canvas element and javaScript SVG.